 5. Finalise and issue the compilation report

-Compile the final financial statements with the corrected classification.
+Compile the final FS with the corrected classification.
 Verify internal consistency: the balance sheet balances, the profit and loss account reconciles to retained earnings, the notes cross-reference to face amounts.
-Issue the compilation report in accordance with ISRS 4410.40.
+Issue the compilation report in accordance with ISRS 4410.40 (see next section for report structure).

-What this produced: A compiled set of financial statements under RJ 396, with one classification correction documented and resolved.
-The file shows the practitioner applied accounting expertise, communicated the misclassification to management (ISRS 4410.32), obtained a correction, and compiled the statements accordingly.
+The result is a compiled set of FS under RJ 396, with one classification correction documented and resolved.
+The file shows the practitioner applied accounting expertise (identifying the misclassification under RJ 212), communicated it to management (ISRS 4410.32), obtained a correction, and compiled the FS accordingly.
+A reviewer can trace the correction from identification through to the final statements.
+In our experience, a file this clean is rare on the first pass.

 How to write the compilation report